dd9jn/rfc4880bis/rfc4880bis.md

      - the two octets 0x05 and 0xFF,

 <!-- FIXME: The crypto refresh uses 4 octets % 2^32 for V6.
-            We could do the same if we want to V6  -->
+            We could do the same if we want to do V6  -->
      - a eight-octet big-endian number that is the length of the hashed data from the Signature packet stopping right before the 0x05, 0XFF octets.